sergev/gisp/docs/Gisp-Tutorial.md

 Here we embed a short Scheme loop that uses `call/cc` to escape.
 The predicate itself is a Gisp closure, showing how values move freely between the two syntaxes.
 This pattern is particularly useful when porting Scheme code that already relies on continuations.

-### 7.5 Continuations in Surface Gisp
+### 7.5 Continuations in Gisp

-The `examples/continuation.gisp` script demonstrates how to capture and resume a continuation directly from surface Gisp code using the `callcc` primitive.
+The `examples/continuation.gisp` script demonstrates how to capture and resume a continuation directly from Gisp code using the `callcc` primitive.
 Because `callcc` passes a live continuation into the supplied function, you can store it and invoke it later to resume execution.

 ```gisp
 func demo() {